drparadox05/RetroVault-SC/README.md

 - **Manual Trading** is impossible 24/7.

 ## 💡 The Solution
-**MEVhawk** is a protocol that allows users to deploy capital into vaults that execute strategies **autonomously**, powered by MEV searchers.
+**RetroVault** is a protocol that allows users to deploy capital into vaults that execute strategies **autonomously**, powered by MEV searchers.
 Instead of relying on a centralized keeper network or manual intervention, our strategies are designed to be profitable for **anyone** to execute.

 When market conditions align with a strategy (e.g., "Buy the Dip" when ETH drops 5%), the protocol pays an immediate **ETH bounty** to the first person (or bot) who executes the trade.
 This ensures:
 - **100% Uptime**: The entire global network of MEV searchers works for you.